 The Switch is a smash.
-Nintendo’s latest system, which you can easily play at home or on the go, launched early last year to instant success.
+Nintendo’s latest system, which you can easily play at home or on the go, launched in 2017 to instant success.
 It’s one of the fastest-selling consoles of all time, and its signature game, The Legend of Zelda: Breath of the Wild, immediately entered the conversation for best videogame ever made.
 After a few years in the wilderness with the Wii U, Nintendo’s now seeing a combination of critical and commercial success that it hasn’t known in over a decade.

 The central conceit of Arms is ineffably bizarre—one day people suddenly have springs for arms, so they start to punch each other a lot.
 And yet it’s pretty much exactly what you’d expect from a Nintendo fighting game: it’s cute, charming, relentlessly upbeat, and relatively simple to understand but almost torturously difficult to truly excel at.
 It makes better use of the Joy-Con’s motion controls than any other Switch game, to boot.
 It might feel a little slight—something that might be rectified by upcoming updates—but for the first big new Nintendo idea on the Switch, Arms is a hit.

-18. Golf Story
+24. Golf Story

 This charming curiosity turns the always-dull world of golf into a top-notch role-playing game.
 It’s pretty much just what that sounds like: “battles” are golf matches instead of fights, you earn experience points and money that can be used to improve your golf game, etc. It’s not just the novelty of the concept or the classic videogame golf action that makes us recommend this one, but the smart, funny script, which features some of the best writing in games this year.